bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 # Thunderstrike: EFI bootkits for Apple MacBooks

 The Thunderbold port can be used to own your machine.
-In a way that is not easily detectable or removeable.
+In a way that is not easily detectable or removable.
 If this creates nightmares for you, than you should not watch this talk :wink:.

 [Video](http://media.ccc.de/browse/congress/2014/31c3_-_6128_-_en_-_saal_1_-_201412291830_-_thunderstrike_efi_bootkits_for_apple_macbooks_-_trammell_hudson.html)